DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

 1. You first want to create a directory for the Playground repository to be pulled into.
 Enter the following command into your ssh session:
 `mkdir myProject`

-2. Change directory to your `myProject` folder:
+2. Change directory to your 'myProject' folder:
 `cd myProject`

 3. We now want to clone the DevOps Playground repository into our new folder.
 Perform the following: